robbyki/robbyki/README.md

 * being mesmerized when I come across beautifully constructed composable programs based on zio

 ### *Industries I'm most excited to see (or help with) continued disruption*
 1. Higher Education
 2. Health & Fitness

 ### *Cultural tragedies I plan to do my part as a new father to improve (92% of Devs are male...What??!!)*
 * Women in STEM
 * Ageism in Tech

+### *Some of my favorite books*
+* Deep Work -- Cal Newport
+* Walking -- Henry David Thoreau
+* Hackers: Heroes of the Computer Revolution -- Steven Levy
+* Algorithms to Live By: The Computer Science of Human Decisions -- Brian Christian and Tom Griffiths
+* The Subtle Art of Not Giving a F*ck & Everything Is F*cked -- Mark Manson

 <sup>**</sub>https://insights.stackoverflow.com/survey/2020#developer-profile-gender-professional-developers2